mysmartpot/hub/README.md

 ### Firmware Installation

  1. Connect to the Pi via SSH as described above, clone this repository via Git or download the code as a zip file and extract it in the home directory of the `pi` user.
-    Now, the following files and directories should exist.
+    Now the following files and directories should exist.

     ```
     /home/pi/smart-pot-hub